SwissBIAS/SwissBIAS.github.io/_pages/index.md

 A list of members.

 ## What this site is *not* for
-Online discussions about image analysis - pleae use the great [Scientific Community Image Forum ](https://forum.image.sc/) for that.
+Online discussions about image analysis - please use the great [Scientific Community Image Forum ](https://forum.image.sc/) for that.
 Finding information about imaging - rather try the [MicroForum](https://forum.microlist.org/) for that.

 ## The Wiki